Documentation of Acceptance Testing (Part- II):

 - Focus only on business requirements (testable business requirements).

-- Clear all the doubts, queries on the business requirements at the earliest.
+- Clear all the doubts, and queries on the business requirements at the earliest.

-- Make sure there are no changes on the requirements for the current release at least.
+- Make sure there are no changes to the requirements for the current release at least.

 General and Simple Template to write Acceptance Tests: